All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: Summary and Conclusion

 \section{Summary and Conclusion}

-The main outcome of this work is to demonstrate, by several concrete examples, the value of the SIRIUS architecture and implementation for all-electron DFT calculations on fairly large molecules with complicated spin manifolds.
+The main purpose of this work is to demonstrate, by several concrete examples, the value of the SIRIUS architecture and implementation for all-electron KS-DFT calculations on fairly large molecules with complicated spin manifolds.
 By inference, this capacity extends to aggregates of such systems.
 SIRIUS as a stand-alone package provides performance gains through refined diagonalization methods and task and data parallelization improvements.
-The result is an advance in capability of the FLAPW-APW+$lo$ DFT treatment of complex molecular aggregates.
+The result is an advance in capability of the APW+$lo$ DFT treatment of complex molecular aggregates.

-In detail, the eigenvalue solver and the distribution of $G$-vector arrays in community FLAPW codes, for example ELK, \textit{exciting} and Exciting-Plus are major bottleneck in calculations of large systems.
-The LAPACK/ScaLAPACK full diagonalization algorithm cannot handle Hamiltonian matrices larger than $\sim 10^{6}$, and the $G$-vector arrays cannot be efficiently handled without distributed storage.
+To recapitulate, the eigenvalue solver and the distribution of $G$-vector arrays in community FLAPW codes, for example ELK, \textit{exciting} and Exciting-Plus, are major bottleneck in calculations of large systems.
+The LAPACK/ScaLAPACK full diagonalization algorithm cannot handle Hamiltonian matrices larger than $\approx 10^{6}$, and the $G$-vector arrays cannot be handled efficiently without distributed storage.
 The SIRIUS package provides better data distribution and options to the use of the various (LAPACK, ScaLAPACK, Davidson) diagonalization algorithms.
-One can easily perform Davidson-type diagonalization of the Hamiltonian in the self-consistent loop and benefit from multiple MPI and thread-level parallelization within $k$-points and within bands.
+One can perform Davidson-type diagonalization of the Hamiltonian easily in the self-consistent loop and benefit from multiple MPI and thread-level parallelization within $k$-points and within bands.
 Together with the proper distribution of $G$-vector related arrays, the SIRIUS package can do plane wave based LAPW and APW+$lo$ calculation of systems larger than many community LAPW/APW+$lo$ codes.